THERAPY AFTER BREAKUP OR DIVORCE IN VA AND DC

 You’re feeling the quiet sting of loneliness, the disorienting sense of not knowing who you are without this relationship.

 You’re numb, going through the motions but never fully present.
 Or maybe you’re angry—at them, at yourself, at the unfairness of it all.
+Your work and friendships may even be negatively affected.

-Your friends tell you you’ll be fine, that you’ll find someone new, but you don’t want to hear it.
-Because deep down, you’re wondering:
+Your friends tell you you’ll be fine, that you’ll find someone new, but inside, you’re wondering: What if I never feel whole again?

 After relationship therapy